1N73RC3P70R/Git_training/README.md

 # Weather
-This app shows the weather.
+This app shows the weather!